petero-codes/leraningmanagement-system/RENDER_QUICK_START.md

 # Render Deployment - Quick Start Guide

-## ⚠️ Important: Render Uses PostgreSQL (Not MySQL)
+## ✅ Project Configured for Render with PostgreSQL

-Your project uses MySQL, but Render uses PostgreSQL.
-I've created converted files for you.
+Your project has been fully converted to use PostgreSQL for Render deployment.
+All database files and configurations are ready.

 ---